ricaricabile/boxing-news-website/README.md

 **Root Folder**
 enter
 **npm install**
-next go the the client folder
+next go to the client folder
 and enter
 **npm install**
 wait for each npm commands to finish installing then go back to the root Folder then enter
 **npm run dev**

 The application is on the master branch enter this command in your command line